a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop, ensure it copies itself to RAMCard.
 Open the RAM Disk volume.
 Open the Desktop folder.
 Apple Menu > Control Panels.
 Drag Apple.Menu from the Desktop folder to the Control.Panels window.
 Verify that an alert is shown that an item can't be moved or copied into itself.

 * Invoke DESKTOP.SYSTEM, ensure it copies itself to RAMCard.
 Quit DeskTop.
 Restart DeskTop from the original startup disk.
 Shortcuts > Edit a Shortcut.
-Select a modify a shortcut, and click OK.
+Select a shortcut, modify it (e.g. change its name) and click OK.
 Verify that no prompt is shown for saving changes to the startup disk.
 * Invoke DESKTOP.SYSTEM, ensure it copies itself to RAMCard.
 Quit DeskTop.
 Restart DeskTop from the original startup disk.
 Eject the startup disk.
 Special > Format Disk.
 Verify that no prompt for the startup disk is shown.
 * Invoke DESKTOP.SYSTEM, and hit Escape when copying to RAMCard.
 Once DeskTop has started, eject the startup disk.
 Special > Format Disk.
 Verify that a prompt to insert the system disk is shown.